Export and Import Interactive Form Data

 This document describes how to export and import AcroForm data (interactive forms that contain PDF fields for gathering information interactively from a user) in various formats - FDF, XFDF, XML, and TXT.

 Before exporting/importing AcroForm data, make sure you performed the following prerequisite actions:

 Add the PDF Viewer to a WinForms application and load a document.
-To learn more, see the Getting Started tutorial.
+To learn more, see the Get Started with WinForms PDF Viewer tutorial.

 If a PDF document does not contain an interactive form, then the Interactive Form tab does not appear in the ribbon.

 In this tutorial, the FormDemo.pdf with interactive forms is used.
 To access this document, copy the file to your project subdirectory.
 This file is located in the following folder by default: